 Back in 1996, my very first MIDI computer interface was an Opcode 2-port box which seamlessly connected to my Apple Power Mac 9500, via the serial port.
 Several years prior (back in the eighties), I had boxes like the Roland A-880 but that was a MIDI patch-bay and not a computer interface.

 Anyway, eventually, I saved up enough to buy the huge (at the time) Mark of the Unicorn Midi Time Piece A/V USB.
 By then, my DAW hardware had changed to an Apple G4 and I recall having big problems with using MIDI over USB.
-The intermittent connection between the computer and the MTP A/V resulted in Apple giving me another computer.
+The intermittent connection between the computer and the MTP A/V resulted in Apple giving (yes, giving... for free) me another computer.
 That didn't help of course and in the end, I connected my MYP A/V via serial by installed a G-Spot serial interface in place of the modem port in my G4.
 It wasn't until I bought a G5, that USB MIDI started to work properly.
-In fact, my recent rtpMIDI adventures reminded me very much, of those early days.
+Indeed, my recent rtpMIDI adventures have reminded me very much, of those early USB MIDI days.

 How things have moved on... 😀

 I'm quite aware that this post might appear to be rather critical of the mio XL but in my opinion, if you can accept the minor failings as I've mentioned here in this post and which I like to think that iConnectivity will address, this is one of the best MIDI interfaces out there (at the time of writing).
 Also note that this post is about rtpMIDI and most of my observations concern rtpMIDI itself and NOT the mio XL.
 I've also highlighted the apparent lack of compliance to the MIDI standard by many manufacturers, like what does class compliant mean and how can self-configuring ports adhere to the MIDI hardware standard?